17th Congress not as productive as predecessors in its first session

 The tax measure intended to finance the Duterte administration’s ambitious infrastructure program was criticized by militant lawmakers as anti-poor, because behind the noble bid to lower personal income taxes comes the imposition of new taxes on oil, automobile, sweetened beverage, and even lotto.

-Besides TRAIN, the House also passed similar revenue generating measures, among these are the simplification of the estate and donor’s tax rates amending for this purpose the National Internal Revenue Code, as well as granting amnesty in the payment of estate tax.
+Besides TRAIN, the House also passed similar revenue generating measures, among these are the simplification of the estate and donor’s tax rates amending for this purpose the National Internal Revenue Code and the grant for amnesty in the payment of estate tax.

 In summing up the first regular session during their last regular session day, Alvarez touted the administration’s legislative agenda as “pro-people.”